NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 AARS
 -
+** June 17, 2019 **
+b> Refactor statistics to provide statdard deviaion of value in table for electricProd / $PP and burning FF / $PP

-** June 17, 2019 ** Need to report if a report item is outside standard deviation range for that variable.
+a> Need to report if a report item is outside standard deviation range for that variable.
 Will and insight and understanding/intelligence to the report.

 e.g. if the value for world-ekg is 947.3 is that within expected SD range?